gazebosim/gz-transport/tutorials/06_python_support.md

 ## Service Responser

-Unfortunately, this feature is not available on python at the moment.
-However, we can use a service responser created in C++ and make a request to it from a code in python.
+Unfortunately, this feature is not available on Python at the moment.
+However, we can use a service responser created in C++ and make a request to it from a code in Python.
 Taking that into account, we will use the [response.cc](https://github.com/gazebosim/gz-transport/blob/gz-transport13/example/responser.cc) file as the service responser.

 ## Running the examples

-Open a new terminal and directly run the python script downloaded previously.
+Open a new terminal and directly run the Python script downloaded previously.
 It is expected that the service responser is running in another terminal for this, you can refer to the previous tutorial \ref services.

 From terminal 1: